marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       alt_link_3_title: LSE CentrePiece
       alt_link_4_title: Wall Street Journal
       alt_link_5_title: World Bank Development Impact Blog
-    description: >-
-      This paper analyzes the consequences of the change in the presentation mode of

-      economics seminars triggered by the COVID-19 pandemic.
+    description: This paper analyzes the consequences of the change in the presentation mode of economics seminars triggered by the COVID-19 pandemic.
 The composition of seminar speakers changed significantly.
 The share of seminars held by women increased.

-      The leading economists in terms of recent output and top young top economists also

-      gained shares.
-The geography of knowledge dissemination shifted significantly as

-      the distance between host and speaker institutions increased on average by 32 percent.
-The results imply that virtual presentations instead of traveling can decrease gender-specific inequality and increase inequality by productivity in the profession.
+Several indicators of speaker productivity show that speakers at the top of the distribution also gained shares.
+The geography of knowledge dissemination shifted significantly as the distance between host and speaker institutions increased on average by 32 percent.
+The results imply that the opportunity to offer virtual presentations instead of traveling to deliver in-person presentations can decrease gender-specific inequality and increase inequality in favor of the "stars" within the profession.
   - headline: ""
     subtitle: (with Elsa Leromain), October 2023
     title: "The Ripple Effect: Trade Linkages and the Stock Market Response to the